 1. Do not pre-wet the paper.
 For this work you will start on dry paper.

 3. The distant hills are in silhouette, and we need to darken them.
-Use your dark mix and other colours from your palette to darken the hills.
+Use your dark mix and other colors from your palette to darken the hills.
 Apply the mixes loosely and let them run together.
-In parts add pure burnt Sienna or French Ultramarine Blue and let the colours mix together.
+In parts add pure burnt Sienna or French Ultramarine Blue and let the colors mix together.
 Keep this process wet and avoid hard edges inside the hills.

 4. Add Burnt Sienna to your dark mix so that it is predominantly brown.
-Use this colour to paint the shadows around the people and umbrellas and on the beach.
-This way of painting is called ‘negative painting’.
+Use this color to paint the shadows around the people, umbrellas, and on the beach.
+This way of painting is called “negative painting”.
 By painting around an object, the form of the object appears.

 Step 5: Details